Frequently Asked Questions about Graduate Programs

 Graduate Studies has affiliations based on discipline.

-The Strategic Communication and Public Relations programs are affiliated with the National Communication Association, the Central States Communication Association, the Eastern States Communication Association, and the Western States Communication Association.
+The Communication and Public Relations programs are affiliated with the National Communication Association, the Central States Communication Association, the Eastern States Communication Association, and the Western States Communication Association.

 The Museum Professions program is currently affiliated with the Institute for Museum Ethics.
 The program’s curriculum is informed by the American Association of Museums and the International Council of Museums.